zsc/MOSS-TTSD/README.md

 - **Highly Expressive Dialogue Speech**: Built on unified semantic-acoustic neural audio codec, a pre-trained large language model, millions of hours of TTS data, and 400k hours synthetic and real conversational speech, MOSS-TTSD generates highly expressive, human-like dialogue speech with natural conversational prosody.
 - **Two-Speaker Voice Cloning**: MOSS-TTSD supports zero-shot two speakers voice cloning and can generate conversational speech with accurate speaker swithcing based on dialogue scripts.
 - **Chinese-English Bilingual Support**: MOSS-TTSD enables highly expressive speech generation in both Chinese and English.
-- **Controllable Vocal Events**: MOSS-TTSD currently supports controllable coughing and laughter audio events using special symbols, further enhancing the human-like quality of the generated speech.
 - **Long-Form Speech Generation (up to 960 seconds)**: Thanks to low-bitrate codec and training framework optimization, MOSS-TTSD has been trained for long speech generation, enabling single-session speech generation of up to 960 seconds.
 - **Fully Open Source & Commercial-Ready**: MOSS-TTSD and its future updates will be fully open-source and support free commercial use.